albirrkarim/react-speech-highlight-demo/README.md

 ### 2.A.
 CONFIG

-There are two config placement, initialConfig and actionConfig. the initial config
+There are two config placement, initialConfig and actionConfig.

 ```jsx
 const initialConfig = {